Full of beautiful colors, juicy fruits, and hearty toppings, this Healthy Fruit Cereal is a fun and delicious way to enjoy cereal in the morning!

 Everyone has different health goals and needs, so the healthiest cereal for you may not be the healthiest for someone else.
-However, for me personally I love making homemade cereal as I can control the ingredients used in the cereal.
-I’ve also found cereal alternatives that provide all the aspects of cereal that I love (crunch, chew, milk, etc.), without leaving me with a sugar crash later in the day.
+However, for me personally I love making homemade cereal so that I can control the ingredients in the cereal.
+I've also found cereal alternatives that provide all the aspects of cereal that I love (crunch, chew, milk, etc.), without leaving me with a sugar crash later in the day.

-Nutrition in store-bought cereal versus homemade cereal:
+Nutrition of store-bought cereal versus homemade cereal

 To give you a better example of the difference between the ingredients in a box of store-bought cereal and a homemade cereal option, I thought I would show the ingredients in both right next to each other so you can compare them.

-Honey Bunches Of Oats Ingredients:
+Honey Bunches Of Oats Ingredients

 Corn, Whole Grain Wheat, Sugar, Whole Grain Rolled Oats, Brown Sugar, Almonds, Rice, Canola Oil, Wheat Flour, Malted Barley Flour, Corn Syrup, Salt, Whey (from Milk), Malted Corn and Barley Syrup, Honey, Caramel Color, Cinnamon, Natural and Artificial Flavor, Annatto Extract (Color).